HEPL-Galhardo/smartcities/sensors/README.md

 This file is to index the different files in this directory and inform users about the functionning and the essential wiring of each script.

+## Library explanation
+### Buzzer library
+  buzzer.py is a self made library for Micropython code that defines a class called "Music" and uses the "machine" module to control a buzzer through PWM (Pulse Width Modulation).

+  Here is an explanation of the different parts of the code:

+  - `__init__`(self,pwm_pin): is a constructor method, which is called when a new instance of the "Music" class is created.
+It takes one argument, "pwm_pin", which represents the PWM pin that will be used to control the buzzer.
+The method creates an instance variable called "self.pwm" that stores the PWM object associated with the specified pin.

+  - `music`(self,number):is a method that takes one argument, "number", which is an index into the "Freq" tuple that specifies the frequency of the note to be played.
+The method then sets the frequency of the PWM signal to the corresponding value using the "freq()" method of the PWM object.
+Finally, it sets the duty cycle of the PWM signal to 5000 (out of 65535) using the "duty_u16()" method of the PWM object.
+This causes the buzzer to play the specified note.

+### Servo library
+  servo.py is a self made library for Micropython code that creates a class named SERVO to control a servo motor using PWM (Pulse Width Modulation) signals.

+  Here is an explanation of the different methods of the code:

+  - `__init__`(self, pin) that initializes two instance variables self.pin and self.pwm with the given pin number.

+  - `turn`(self,val) that takes a value val (in degrees) as an input parameter and calculates the rotation angle of the servo motor.

+## Scripts and explanations

 * A Buzzer simple library to play a note from 0 to 7 with a delay of choise
   - [buzzer.py](https://github.com/HEPL-Galhardo/smartcities/blob/main/sensors/buzzer.py)